Christchurch is a vibrant, energetic city where urban regeneration, creativity and innovation thrive.

 Adventure, wine and thermal waters - Hurunui's Alpine Pacific Triangle touring route lets you experience all of this and lots in-between.

-The Alpine Pacific Triangle Touring begins only 45 minutes from Christchurch International Airport in the Waipara Valley, a Trip Advisor 2012 Top 10 South Pacific Wine Destination.
+The Alpine Pacific Touring Route begins only 45 minutes from Christchurch International Airport in the Waipara Valley, a Trip Advisor 2012 Top 10 South Pacific Wine Destination.
 Further north you will discover the alpine resort of Hanmer Springs, home to both relaxation and adventure activities.

 Only 90 minutes from Christchurch, the alpine spa village of Hanmer Springs is a haven for both relaxation and adventure.
 For more than a century, visitors have sought the rejuvenating tonic of this beautiful village with its fresh mountain air and therapeutic hot pools.